bhh32/dir_compress_util/README.md

 # Packit

-`Packit` is a versatile tool for compressing directories in Linux with support for various encoding formats.
+`Packit` is a versatile tool for compressing directories and files with support for various encoding formats.
 It also provides a progress bar to keep track of the compression process.

 ## Features